 Before you start sending tweets and Instagram posts, you need to know who you’re talking to, which social media platform they’re active on, and what they’re saying in there.

-Using Mention to monitor the name of your school, sports teams, location and/or competitors can help you find everything you need to know, as it happens.
+Using Mention to listen and monitor the name of your school, sports teams, student posts, competitors or even class discussions going online will help you to find everything you need to know, as it happens to strengthen your social media strategy.

-It should always be at the top of your social media priorities, not just when you’re developing a strategy.
+Listening should be at the top of your social media priorities, not just when you’re developing a strategy.

-Once you have a game plan, Mention’s keyword alerts will help you find and engage people talking about your school, as well as measure and analyze your efforts so you know how to improve.
+Once you have a game plan, Mention’s keyword alerts will help you to find and engage with people talking about your school, as well as to measure and analyze your efforts so you know how to improve.

 Here’s an example of a conversation that Harvard’s social media team should jump on to temper potential backfires.